jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 "Not all heroes wear capes."
 ```

-Using the vocabulary of the tokenizer, we take also take a peek at what the actual tokens look like:
+Using the vocabulary of the tokenizer (stored in `encoder.decoder`), we can take a peek at what the actual tokens look like:

 ```python
 >>> [encoder.decoder[i] for i in ids]
 ['Not', 'Ġall', 'Ġheroes', 'Ġwear', 'Ġcap', 'es', '.']
 ```

-Notice, sometimes our tokens are words (e.g. `Not`), sometimes they are words but with a space in front of them (e.g. `Ġall`, the `Ġ` represents a space), sometimes there are part of a word (e.g. capes is split into `Ġcap` and `es`), and sometimes they are punctuation (e.g. `.`).
+Notice, sometimes our tokens are words (e.g. `Not`), sometimes they are words but with a space in front of them (e.g. `Ġall`, the [`Ġ` represents a space](https://github.com/karpathy/minGPT/blob/37baab71b9abea1b76ab957409a1cc2fbfba8a26/mingpt/bpe.py#L22-L33)), sometimes there are part of a word (e.g. capes is split into `Ġcap` and `es`), and sometimes they are punctuation (e.g. `.`).

 One nice thing about BPE is that it can encode any arbitrary string.
 If it encounters something that is not present in the vocabulary, it just breaks it down into substrings it does understand: